 The Certification & Retraining app allows you to create a certification program quickly and easily.
 Certifications validate skill levels for various topics.
 Delivery and expiration policies related to the certifications can be configured according to the specific needs of your organization.
-Users can get the certification by completing designated courses and learning plans.
+Users can earn a certification by completing designated courses and learning plans or external training activity, or certifications can be manually assigned to learners by the Superadmin.
 This article outlines how to create and manage certifications, and how to view certifications as a learner.

 Activating the App

-Login to your Docebo LMS as the Superadmin.
+Login to your platform as the Superadmin.
 Access the Admin Menu from the gear icon in the header of your platform, then select the Apps & Features item in the menu.
 Once you’re in this area, select the Additional Features tab in the tab menu on the left side.
 Then, find the app in the list and press the Activate App button.
-Read the description in the pop up box, then press Activate Now.
-The app is now active in your LMS.
+Read the description in the pop-up box, then press Activate Now.
+The app is now active in your platform.

 Once the app is activated, you can manage it by accessing the Admin Menu, then pressing the Manage item in the Certifications & Retraining section.
-Here, you can create a new certification with a specific period of validity.
-After the end of this period, the certification expires, but you can still renew it if required.
-You can also assign courses and learning plans to certifications, so learners will earn the certification upon completing the assigned courses and learning plans.
+Here, you can create a new certification with a specific period of validity or view the certifications that you’ve already created.

 Creating a Certification

 To create a new certification, access the Admin Menu, then press the Manage item in the Certifications & Retraining section.
 At the top of the next page, press the New Certification button.
-In the pop up box, add a name (mandatory) as well as a code and description (both optional) for the certification.
+In the pop-up box, add a name (mandatory) as well as code and description (both optional) for the certification.

 Then, decide when the certification expires by entering the number and then selecting the time unit from the dropdown menu.
 If you insert 0 into this field, the certification will never expire.
-You can also decide if you will allow users to retake the same course or learning plan to renew their certification by clicking the corresponding check box.
-Please note that if you choose this option, all information related to previous completions will be lost once the certification expires.
+You can also decide if you will allow users to retake the same course or learning plan to renew their certification by clicking the corresponding checkbox.
+Please note that if you choose this option, all data related to previous completions of the course or learning plan will be lost once the certification is renewed.